-Restaurants: Baskin Robbins, Burger King, Dunkin' Donuts, Harry Ramsden's, KFC, Papa John's Pizza, Starbucks, Subway, Costa Express, Krispy Kreme, Starbucks Drive Thru Shops: Fone Bitz, Waitrose, WHSmith Main Amenities: Conference Room, Ecotricity Electric Vehicle Charging Point, Picnic Tables, Showers, Welcome Break Gaming Motel: Days Inn Forecourt: BP (with: LPG), BP Connect, Wild Bean Café, AdBlue Containers
+Restaurants: Baskin Robbins, Burger King, Dunkin' Donuts, Harry Ramsden's, KFC, Papa John's Pizza, Starbucks, Subway, Costa Express, Krispy Kreme, Yorkshire Tea, Starbucks Drive Thru Shops: Fone Bitz, Waitrose, WHSmith Main Amenities: Conference Room, Ecotricity Electric Vehicle Charging Point, Picnic Tables, Showers, Welcome Break Gaming Motel: Days Inn Forecourt: BP, BP Connect, Wild Bean Café, AdBlue Containers

 First two hours free for all vehicles, after which HGVs, caravans and coaches must pay £22, or £24 to include a £9 meal voucher.

 Prices can be paid in the shop with instructions in each car park.
 They are strictly enforced by ParkingEye.